 Learn more: Progressive Insurance review

 Allstate’s average rates are higher than Utah’s state average.
 However, the carrier offers a wide variety of ways to customize your policy to fit your needs.
 Utah drivers may find Allstate’s options to be beneficial, especially ones that help them cut costs and stay within budget.
 Add-ons like the accident forgiveness program, rideshare insurance and custom equipment coverage are a few examples of options available, in addition to a variety of discounts.
 Allstate also offers home, renters, condo, motorcycle, off-road vehicle and term life insurance products.
 The company carries an A+ (Superior) financial strength rating from AM Best.

 Average car insurance cost in Utah

 The average car insurance cost in Utah is $528 annually for minimum coverage and $1,306 annually for a full coverage policy.
-This cost is well below the national average for full coverage, which is $1,674 per year.
-Utah may be less expensive because it is not as heavily populated as other states, which can impact overall state rates due to accidents from congested roads being less likely.
+This average rate is well below the national average for full coverage, which is $1,674 per year.
+Utah may be less expensive because it is not as heavily populated as other states, which can impact average state rates due to accidents from congested roads being less likely.

-The rates below are pulled from 2021 quoted annual premiums gathered through Quadrant Information Services.
+The rates below represent up-to-date quoted annual premiums gathered through Quadrant Information Services.
 However, your rates may be more or less expensive based on personal factors.

 |Average annual premium for minimum coverage in Utah||Average annual premium for full coverage in Utah|